jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - extract-quotes: This function extracts all the locations in the text that contain quotes.
   - render-result: This function renders the result by extracting quotes from the text fragment, caching the result, and returning it.
   - get-result: This function retrieves an up-to-date result value for the specified key.
 It uses the cache if possible.
 If the result is not available in the cache, it renders the result and returns it.
-# MarkdownCode > components > toolbar > home > file section
-- The file-section component manages project and file actions.
-- Buttons in the component use icons instead of text.
-- Supported actions include:
-  - New Project: creates a new project, prompts to save if changes are present, and calls `storageService.new()`.
-  - Open: opens an existing project, prompts to select a file, and calls `storageService.load()` with the selected file.
-  - Save: saves the current project to a file, prompts to save as if no filename is present, and calls `storageService.save()` with the filename.
-  - Save As: saves the current project to a new location, prompts to select a file, and calls `storageService.save()` with the new location.
-  - Auto-save: a toggle button that updates the auto-save state in the project service.
-- The buttons' states are updated based on changes in the undo service.
-# MarkdownCode > services > project service > storage service
-- The storage service is a global singleton responsible for reading and writing project data to and from storage.
-- Functions:
-  - clear(): clears all references to previously loaded data.
-  - new(): sets up everything for a new project.
-  - open(filePath): loads all data from disk.
-  - updateOutOfDate(): updates the list of out-of-date transformers for each text-fragment.
-  - markDirty(): marks the project as dirty for auto-saving.
-  - save(file): saves the project to disk.
-- Note: The fs module should be loaded remotely through Electron.
 # MarkdownCode > components > toolbar > home > build section
 - The build-section component has actions for the build-service.
 - Buttons have icons instead of text.